2026-2027 Competition is Now Closed. Please visit the Competition & Selection webpage for additional information.

 Housing Arrangements

 Shared furnished housing is provided free of charge by the host institution.
-This provision also comes with basic kitchen amenities and utensils, cooking and washing facilities, heating and A/C, Wi-Fi and includes basic utilities (landline, water, electricity and building maintenance).
+This provision also includes basic kitchen amenities and utensils, cooking and washing facilities, heating and A/C, Wi-Fi, and basic utilities (landline, water, electricity, and building maintenance).

 Fulbright Program Management Contact